Top 20 Common Job Interview Questions and Answers

 What's most important to you?
 What do you love doing?
 The answers to this question don't have to be all about work.
 The company is looking to determine if you're a well-rounded person, and what you enjoy doing outside of work can give them insight into the type of employee you'd be if you were hired.

 19. Questions about your supervisors and co-workers. - Best Answers

 Did you get along with your manager?
 Have you worked with difficult colleagues?
 How you interact with supervisors and co-workers will provide the interviewer with insight into your interpersonal and communication skills.

 20. Do you have any questions for me? - Best Answers

 The last question at a job interview is usually one about what you want to know about the job and the company.
 Be ready with a list of questions to ask.
 You may seem disinterested if there isn't anything you want to learn more about.
-Also review these tips for how to respond.

 What Employers Shouldn't Ask